Bubbles Beverly N. Asor, PhD (University of the Philippines Diliman)

 Ysabela Calderon (University of the Philippines Diliman)

-Ysabela Calderon is an undergraduate student at the Department of Sociology, University of the Philippines Diliman.
+Ysabela Calderon is a graduate of the B.A.
+Sociology program at the Department of Sociology, University of the Philippines Diliman.
 She served as an intern of the Philippine Sociological Society from 2019 to 2020.
 In 2020, she participated in an exchange program in Sciences Po Paris where she earned a Certificate in Social Sciences and Humanities.

-Wataru Kusaka is Associate Professor at the Graduate School of International Development, Nagoya University.
-He is an ethnographer, Philippine studies expert, and political scientist inclined toward sociology and anthropology.
-Kusaka has studied morality politics through the lens of marginalized people.
+Wataru Kusaka is a Professor at the Graduate School of Global Studies, Tokyo University of Foreign Studies.
+He majors in political science, cultural anthropology, and Philippine studies.
+Kusaka has studied Philippine politics and society through the lens of morally marginalized people.
 His publications include Moral Politics in the Philippines: Inequality, Democracy and the Urban Poor (Singapore: National University of Singapore Press in association with Kyoto University Press, 2017).

 International Advisory Board